LF-digitala-kanaler/LFDS/content/components/web/forms/slider.md

       ### Modifiers

-      There are four modifiers available for the slider (they also work for the interval variation of the slider):
+      There are three modifiers available for the slider (they also work for the interval variation of the slider):